Atmosera-CoPilot-Dev/self-paced/python/data-store/instructions.md

-# File IO
+# Python exercise

-This workshop will let you practice using copilot with Python.
-You will work with JSON, text, and CSV files to answer basic questions about the data contained within.
-While doing this, you will be logging the results to a text file.
+- This exxercise will let you practice using Copilot with Python.
+- You will work with JSON, text, and CSV files to answer basic questions about the data contained within.
+- While doing this, you will be logging the results to a text file.

-These instructions assume you have Python 3 installed.
+- These instructions assume you have Python 3 installed.
 You can use any OS you choose (OS X, Windows,or Linux).

 ## Part 1 Add file logging